justin-tay/elide-spring-boot-example/README.md

 #### Integrating with other libraries

 The project demonstrates a custom `DataStore`, the `SpringDataDataStore`, that demonstrates how to integrate Elide with other libraries such as Spring Data.
+This is registered in `ElideConfiguration` using a `DataStoreBuilderCustomizer`.

 This defines a `QueryRepository` interface that uses the `JpaSpecificationExecutor`.
-Implementations of `QueryRepository` such as `ArtifactGroupRepository` will then be registered to the `QueryService` which is used by the `SrpginDataDataStore` the retrieve data.
+Implementations of `QueryRepository` such as `ArtifactGroupRepository` will then be registered to the `QueryService` which is used by the `SpringDataDataStore` the retrieve data.

 Two resources, the `ArtifactGroupPage` which exposes offset pagination, and the `ArtifactGroupStream` which exposes cursor pagination, are using the `SpringDataDataStore`.